jfgreen/jfgreen.uk/content/why-data-engineering.md

 #### Room for innovation

-The other main reason I want to investing data engineering is that there the entire "data" field continues to have lots of interesting developments.
+The other main reason I want to invest in data engineering is that the entire "data" field continues to have lots of interesting developments.

 There are focused but useful tools such as [DBT][4] that help compose data transformations.
-There are projects like [Apache Arrow][5] which aim to establish a solid foundations for the interplay of data between different technologies in the open source ecosystem.
+There are projects like [Apache Arrow][5] which aim to establish solid foundations for the interplay of data between different technologies in the open source ecosystem.
 We have programming languages such as Rust that demonstrate a [lot of potential for solving data intensive problems][6].